-Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO) is a group for Latinos who value our nation’s public lands.
+Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO) is a group for Latinos, and others, who value our nation’s public lands.
 We work to protect healthy watersheds, clean air, and robust wildlife habitats so that we can continue to enjoy and practice centuries-old cultural traditions that depend on these open spaces.

 From southwestern deserts to northern forestland, Latinos throughout America have a strong connection to our nation's diverse landscapes.
 We urge our elected and appointed officials to safeguard our precious public lands, so that our children can enjoy fishing, hiking, hunting, camping and other outdoor activities for generations to come.